-This course is designed for highly motivated students of 16 years and over and is a level six qualification validated by Trinity College, London.
+This diploma is devised for talented students of 16 years and over who want to be successful in Musical Theatre and is a level six qualification validated by Trinity College, London.

 THE FIRST YEAR

 Students focus on a broad-based core curriculum concentrating on achieving strong basic technical skills in dance, acting and singing.
 Contextual studies in anatomy, health & safety, history of musical theatre and theatre studies provide related academic content.
 In-house student productions allow for the development of artistic confidence and peer co-operation.

 THE SECOND YEAR

 The second year of the course aims to build on the core subjects with the emphasis on further strengthening and broadening of technique and integrating projects are worked on.
 Students are now focusing on developing skills and knowledge and encouraging an analytical and artistic approach to the practical and theoretical work in preparation for the graduating year.

 The main emphasis in the third year is to consolidate the students’ training for their intended profession.
 Professional Employment Skills are key, and individual career aims are addressed.
 A main feature of the third year is performance experience.
 Three productions for the course are prepared: a play, a showcase both in the North West and London where invited agents attend, and a musical.
 All students take part in the annual college show, which culminates in the celebration of graduation day.

 All students perform several times during the year (See Performance Opportunities section)